fa3l33/realty-estate-lviv-tg-bot/readme.md

  - npx jasmine-ts \".test/*.spec.ts\""

 TODOs:
+- Update Menu to use keyboard
-- Add Prices.
+- Add Price.
 - Move Filter to separate table.
 - Add link to site.
-- Add link for full description
+- Add link for full description.
 - Add button to see all photos
+- Add 'Manager' btn for private message with manager